rose karoo

 Light and Water

-Watering the Karoo rose should be at minimum.
 Their thick leaves allow them to survive long days of drought and overwatering will only cause the smooth leaves to burst.
-Water once every two weeks and if in doubt, it is safer to refrain from watering instead (3).
+During the growing season, water it like other succulents about once every two weeks, based on how humid the air is.
+Then, let it drain well and dry out fully before you water it again (3).

 Temperature and Humidity